This post may contain affiliate links. Please read our disclosure policy.

 Expert Tips

-• Preventing Sticky Spaghetti: If you’re not using the cooked spaghetti immediately, toss it with a bit of olive oil.
-This simple trick helps prevent the pasta from sticking together.
+• Preventing Sticky Spaghetti: If you’re not using the cooked spaghetti right away, toss it with a little olive oil to keep it from sticking together.

 What To Serve With Chicken Spaghetti